-Green Vegetarian Cuisine focuses not only to high-quality vegetarian and kosher options, but also dishes suitable for vegan and gluten-free diets.
+Green Vegetarian Cuisine is certified Dairy Kosher and focuses on high-quality vegetarian and kosher options, with vegan and gluten-free dishes too.
 The restaurant also prides itself on striving for a small carbon footprint.
 With daily specials and a selection of grilled meats, you won’t be disappointed by Green’s cuisine.

-This family owned restaurant serves Israeli and Middle Eastern kosher foods that will make you feel at home.
+This family-owned restaurant serves Israeli and Middle Eastern kosher foods that will make you feel at home.
 On the menu at Dino’s, you’ll find a variety of foods that are sure to please every taste.
-The restaurant serves hummus and falafel plates, borekas, salads, grilled meats, salads and vegetarian dishes.
+The restaurant serves hummus and falafel plates, borekas, grilled meats, salads and vegetarian dishes.

 Genesis Steakhouse & Wine Bar (pictured at top)

-Fans of the now-closed Suzie’s Mediterranean Grill won’t want to pass up Genesis Steakhouse.
-Started by Susan Goldstein’s son, Jason Goldstein, Genesis was the first kosher steakhouse in the Southwestern United States.
+Genesis Steakhouse & Wine Bar was the first kosher steakhouse in the Southwestern United States.
 On the menu you’ll find fresh salads, aged beef cuts, burgers and tasty appetizers like short rib tacos and ceviche.
 The restaurant also has a sushi bar and serves brunch.
 Its separate dining rooms are ideal for all functions, from business luncheons to parties.